MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P12-Adding-Effects/content.md

 experience.
 You are going to be adding both a particle effect and sound effect whenever a seal gets eliminated.

 Particles are used to create special effects like smoke, fire, rain, explosions, and more.
-In a nushell, a particle system is a large number of small images all animated together as a system.
+In a nutshell, a particle system is a large number of small images all animated together as a system.
 SpriteKit has a great integrated particle effect designer which we are going to use to define the style of our first particle effect.